-Year ending Notes and guidance 31 March 2019 £ 31 March 2020 £ Please round all figures to nearest £1.
-Do not leave any boxes blank and report £0 or Nil balances.
+Year e 31 March nding 31 March Notes and guidance Please round all figures to nearest £1.
+Do not leave any 2020 £ 2021 £ boxes blank and report £0 or Nil balances.
 All figures must agree to underlying financial records.
-Balances brought forward 139483 364,769 Total balances and reserves at the beginning of the year as recorded in the financial records.
-Value must agree to Box 7 of previous year.
-2. (+) Precept or Rates and Levies 159000 165190 Total amount of precept (or for IDBs rates and levies) received or receivable in the year.
-Exclude any grants received.
-3. (+) Total other receipts 228966 31263 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
+Balances brought forward 364,769 394,732 Box 7 of previous year.
+2. (+) Precept or Rates and Levies 165,190 164,142 received.
+3. (+) Total other receipts 31,263 28,439 Total income or receipts as recorded in the cashbook less the precept or rates/levies received (line 2).
 Include any grants received.
-4. (-) Staff costs 61,935 72536 Total expenditure or payments made to and on behalf of all employees.
+4. (-) Staff costs 72,536 79,619 Total expenditure or payments made to and on behalf of all employees.
 Include gross salaries and wages, employers NI contributions, employers pension contributions, gratuities and severance payments.
 5. (-) Loan interest/capital repayments 0 0 Total expenditure or payments of capital and interest made during the year on the authority's borrowings (if any).
-6. (-) All other payments 101,745 93954 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
-7. (=) Balances carried forward 364769 394732 Total balances and reserves at the end of the year.
+6. (-) All other payments 93,954 67,206 Total expenditure or payments as recorded in the cash- book less staff costs (line 4) and loan interest/capital repayments (line 5).
+7. (=) Balances carried forward 394,732 440,488 Total balances and reserves at the end of the year.
 Must equal (1+2+3) - (4+5+6).
-Total value of cash and short term investments 360105 377641 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
-Total fixed assets plus long term investments and assets 908,443 918,366 The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
+8. Total value of cash and short term investments 377,641 419,991 The sum of all current and deposit bank accounts, cash holdings and short term investments held as at 31 March - To agree with bank reconciliation.
+9. Total fixed assets plus long term investments and assets 918,366 928,853 The value of all the property the authority owns - it is made up of all its fixed assets and long term investments as at 31 March.
 10. Total borrowings 0 C The outstanding capital balance as at 31 March of all loans from third parties (including PWLB).
-11. (For Local Councils Only) Disclosure note re Trust funds (including charitable) Yes No The Council, as a body corporate, acts as sole trustee for and is responsible for managing Trust funds or assets.
-1 N.B.
+11. (For Local Councils Only) Disclosure note re Trust funds (including charitable) Yes No The Council, as a body corporate, acts as sole trustee for and is responsible for managing Trust funds or assets. ✓ N.B.
 The figures in the accounting statements above do not include any Trust transactions.

-I certify that for the year ended 31 March 2020 the Accounting Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.
+I certify that for the year ended 31 March 2021 the Accounting Statements in this Annual Governance and Accountability Return have been prepared on either a receipts and payments or income and expenditure basis following the guidance in Governance and Accountability for Smaller Authorities - a Practitioners' Guide to Proper Practices and present fairly the financial position of this authority.